vuejs/vuepress/packages/docs/docs/guide/deploy.md

  }
  ```

-This is the configuration of your site. see more at [heroku-buildpack-static](https://github.com/heroku/heroku-buildpack-static).
+This is the configuration of your site.
+See more at [heroku-buildpack-static](https://github.com/heroku/heroku-buildpack-static).

 5. Set up your Heroku git remote: